Yoshiki (musician): Y by Yoshiki wine

 In 2009, Yoshiki launched his wine brand "Y by Yoshiki" with California winemaker Michael Mondavi, including varietals Cabernet Sauvignon, Pinot Noir, Chardonnay, and Rosé.
 The brand, which is served in premium hotels and restaurants, has continually sold out across Japan and is referred to as a "phantom wine" due to its scarcity.

 The first two wines, "Y by Yoshiki California Chardonnay 2008" and "Y by Yoshiki California Cabernet Sauvignon 2008" were released in autumn 2009 exclusively in Japan.
 Yoshiki Chardonnay 'Encore' California 2017" and "Y by Yoshiki Cabernet Sauvignon California 2017" shipped over 100,000 bottles in their initial release.
 In 2018, Yoshiki created `"Y by Yoshiki California", which he called "smart casual", and released a Rosé wine to the series in 2024.

 In May 2025, Yoshiki announced the launch of his first Japan-produced wine in partnership with Takahiko Soga, one of Japan’s most respected winemakers and founder of Domaine Takahiko, to be based at Field of Dreams Winery in Yoichi, Hokkaido.
-In August 2025, the "Y by Yoshiki x Yoshitomo Nara Collaboration Wine" was announced, featuring Nara's art designs for each label and bottle cap.
+In August 2025, the "Y by Yoshiki x Yoshitomo Nara Collaboration Wine" was announced, featuring Nara's art designs for each bottle, in which Yoshiki intends to fuse "rock and roll, high art and fine wine".
 The wine will be available in three variations and is set for release in February 2026.

+The popularity of Y by Yoshiki led to the creation a subscription service in Japan offering members access to limited edition wines.

-Yoshiki is personally involved in the selection and creation of each vintage and is a renowned wine connoisseur, demonstrating his wine tasting knowledge on national television in Japan.
+Yoshiki is involved in the selection and production of each vintage and is known for his knowledge of wine.
+He also demonstrated his wine tasting knowledge on Japanese national television.

+Y by Yoshiki x Champagne Pommery

+"Y by Yoshiki x Champagne Pommery" is a collaborative champagne project between Yoshiki and the French Champagne house Pommery.
+Launched in August 2022, the collaboration is the first Champagne released by Pommery in partnership with any musician or celebrity.

+The Champagne was initially released exclusively in Japan, selling out immediately and dubbed "the Phantom Champagne" due to its scarcity.
+In July 2023, Pommery expanded distribution to worldwide markets due to record-setting sales.